jacjose55/Analytics_ds_articles/Data-Informed/README.md

-This repo contains examples shown in the article 'Popular Tricks and Tips for Feature Engineering' published on data-informed.com.
-The examples can be reproduced with the help of R script.
+##This repo contains the scripts to reproduce examples for articles published on data-informed.com